NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 In this example, rider waiting times are soaring to 30 minutes a trip because of the time it takes for the fixed number of drivers to take a rider from "A" to "B" and drive back to fetch another available rider.

 This is bad.
-Our model appears to be too brittle.
+Our model appears to be brittle.
 We need to expand it to deal with these dynamics.

 If we step back and squint, we can view this problem as a queue with riders lining up and being served at a certain rate by the pool of drivers.
 This is great luck because queues are well studied in the field of statistics!